bertrandmc/til/aws/developer-associate-notes.md

 ## CodeBuild

 Compiles source code, run tests and produces packages to be deployed.

+**Encryption**
+If you want to encrypt CodeBuild build output artifacts you have to specify a KMS key to use.
+CodeBuild needs access to an AWS KMS customer master key (CMK).
+By default CodeBuild uses the AWS-managed CMK for Amazon S3 in your AWS account.
+You can

 NOTES:
 Remember the docker commands to build tag and push docker images